![]() |

 Class Home page: https://jpastro.net/AST1081/syll-phys1081.html Instructor: Dr. Jason Pinkney

-Nighttime labs will be on Tuesday or Thursday evening (depending on weather)
+Nighttime labs will be on Monday, Tuesday or Wednesday evening

 NEW STUFF